Forest Hills Park median real estate price is $87,233, which is less expensive than 90.4% of Ohio neighborhoods and 95.2% of all U.S. neighborhoods.

 Single parenting is hard.
 But you don't have to tell the Forest Hills Park neighborhood about it; they already know.
 23.7% of this neighborhood's households are run by single mothers, which is a higher concentration than Ä¢¹½ÊÓÆµ found in 98.5% of American neighborhoods.
 Further Ä¢¹½ÊÓÆµ research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Forest Hills Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
+In addition, the Forest Hills Park neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.

 Three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Forest Hills Park neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 49.9% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 98.4% of America's neighborhoods.